PGA Betting Guide for the WGC-FedEx St. Jude Invitational

 Picking winners of a golf tournament is hard.
 Doing it consistently is downright impossible.
 But finding value is something all bettors must practice in order to give themselves the best chance to make hay when the day finally comes that they ping a champion.

-For more info on TPC Southwind and the key stats this week, check out the Course Primer.
+For more info on TPC Southwind, along with this week's key stats and comparable courses, check out the course primer.

 At the Top